fritzlaszlo/gitpushremotepull/README.md

 ### 1. Configure your .env file 📝

-Create a `.env` file in the same directory as the script with the following content:
+Create a `.env` file in your git repository with the following content:

 ```
 # SSH credentials